Martzki/Mattermost-Tools/README.md

 There are some config you can change when using auto reply:

-`Reply Interval`: The interval between auto reply(only accept seconds now).
-Notice update of `Reply Interval` will reset all auto reply records and means every new message will trigger an auto reply.
+`Reply Interval`: If the interval between the last two message received in the same channel is larger than interval, then send a reply message.

 `Max Interval`: Extend next auto reply interval to this value(only accept seconds now).

 `Reply Message`: The message to send.
 You can wrap on the textarea and don't need to use `\n` yourself.

-`Extend Message`: When this message is received, the next auto reply interval of this chat is set to `Max Interval`.
+`Extend Message`: When this message is received, the next auto reply interval of this channel is set to `Max Interval`.